 Cartilaginous fish do have backbones, but not in the same way as bony fish.

 Skates and sharks actually have spinal development like that of humans.
 This puts into question how primitive these two species are.

 Bony fish are the ones with which we are most familiar from lakes, oceans, and other water bodies and comprise 95% of all fish.

-Clownfish, salmon, tuna, catfish, zebrafish, and goldfish are common examples.
-Although they have fragile fins, the fins have an intricate network of bones stemming from a spine.
+Clownfish, salmon, tuna, catfish, zebrafish, and goldfish are common examples of bony fish.
+Although they have fragile fins, their fins and bodies have an intricate network of bones stemming from a spine.

 What We Know; Identify As A Fish Today

 The appearance of what we identify as fish today has a spine with a series of strung-together vertebrae.

 But the basics of their bodies, from tail to head, resemble that of their ancestors.
 They don’t have a sacrum, thorax, or neck, though.

 What defines a fish is its ability to breathe underwater by using gills.
 But some underwater creatures are said to be fish, but this is a mistake.

 Despite popular thought, jellyfish and starfish are not actually fish.